The Keewaydin Way

 This is the Keewaydin Way.

-The Keewaydin Foundation provides camping experiences and challenges that help children achieve significant personal growth by living in a community, being independent and living simply in rustic and natural settings.
+To provide camping experiences and challenges that help children achieve significant personal growth by living in a community, being independent and living simply in rustic and natural settings.

-To achieve our mission, the Foundation-operated summer camps and programs:
+To achieve our mission, Keewaydin:

 Meet the Foundation Staff